-He previously worked as a staff, writer, reporter, news editor, and features editor (mostly at the Daily Trust, the New Nigerian, Katsina Newsweek, and the Daily Triumph), as a researcher at the Presidential Research and Communications Unit in the (Nigerian) President's office (between 2002 and 2004), and as a part-time journalism lecturer at the Kaduna Polytechnic in Nigeria.
+He previously worked as a staff writer, reporter, news editor, and features editor (mostly at the Daily Trust, the New Nigerian, Katsina Newsweek, and the Daily Triumph), a researcher at the Presidential Research and Communications Unit in the (Nigerian) President's office (between 2002 and 2004), and as a part-time journalism lecturer at the Kaduna Polytechnic in Nigeria before relocating to the United States.

 He teaches a wide range of undergraduate and graduate courses in communication, including News Reporting and Writing, Advanced Media Writing, Concepts in New Media, Introduction to Mass Communication, Principles of Human Communication, Media Management, Research Methods, Speech Communication, Public Speaking, Global Journalism, Survey of Global Communication, Communication Theory, Media Law, Journalism History, Communication and Technology, and Multimedia Journalism.